alexandrediasdasilva/basic-doc-site/docs/index.md

 # Installation guide: Windows 10, Ubuntu 15.10, or both
 For Macs with OS X El Capitan

-## Legal Notice
-©2016 EverLearning.
-All rights reserved.
-EverLearning and related trademarks, names, and logos are the property of EverLearning Limited and are registered and/or used in the U.S. and countries around the world.
-Apple, Mac, and Boot Camp are trademarks of Apple Inc. Windows is a trademark of Microsoft Corporation.
-All other trademarks are the property of their respective owners.

-This guide may not, in whole or part, be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine readable form without the prior agreement and written permission of EverLearning, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

-EverLearning assumes no responsibility for any inaccuracies in this document and cannot be held responsible for any damage or data loss.
-EverLearning reserves the right to change, modify, transfer, or otherwise revise this publication without notice.
-Use this guide at your own risk.

 ## Purpose of this guide
 This guide describes how to install the latest versions to date of Windows and Ubuntu (Windows 10 and Ubuntu 15.10) on a Mac that runs OS X El Capitan (10.11).